rohithraj2008/Make-it-dance-/README.md

 # Make-it-dance-
 Take a photo of any object and make it dance for absolutely no reason. 🕺

-Absolutely.
-You can make the explanation **more detailed and professional** for the judges.

-### What is a README?

-A **README.md** is the main documentation file of your GitHub project.
-It gives judges a complete understanding of your project without needing to look through all your code.

-For **Make It Dance**, the README should explain:

 1. **Project Title**
    The name of your project — **Make It Dance 🕺**